zfphex/blog/README.md

 - [ ] Write a package command that combines all files for shipping.
 Will need to fix paths too!
 - [ ] Blurry transform scaling.
 - [x] Add time to logging.
+- [x] HTML, CSS & JS minification.
+- [ ] Add a github logo in the bottom left or right.
+Mabye a 'Made by Bay ❤' or something.

 Nice syntax highting with diffing